Sound Automation of Magic Wands (extended version): Evaluation

 Table~\ref{tbl:eval_classification} gives an overview of our results.
 These confirm that our algorithms for standard and combinable wands (S-Alg and C-Alg) do not produce false negatives, that is, are sound.
 In contrast, the FIA does verify an incorrect program (which is similar to the example in~\secref{subsec:footprint_infer_base}).
 While this is only a single unsound example, it is worth emphasing that (a) it comes from the pre-existing test suite of the tool itself, (b) the unsoundness was not known of until our work, and (c) soundness issues in a program verifier are critical to address; we show how to achieve this.

 Compared with the FIA, our implementation reports a handful of false positives (spurious errors).
-For S-Alg, 3 out of 5 false positives are caused by missing features of our implementation (such as remembering \gout{which}\gaurav{a subset of the} permissions that are inside predicate instances when manipulating predicates); these features could be straightforwardly \gout{incorporated}\gaurav{added} in the future.
+For S-Alg, 3 out of 5 false positives are caused by missing features of our implementation (such as remembering a subset of the permissions that are inside predicate instances when manipulating predicates); these features could be straightforwardly added in the future.
 The other 2 false positives are caused by S-Alg's strategy.
-In one, the only potential footprint prevents the wand from ever being applied; although technically a false positive, it seems useful to reject the wand and alert the user. \gaurav{The other case is due to a coarse-grained heuristic applied by S-Alg that can be improved.} \gout{In summary, S-Alg produces only one relevant false positive, which is acceptable.}
+In one, the only potential footprint prevents the wand from ever being applied; although technically a false positive, it seems useful to reject the wand and alert the user.
+The other case is due to a coarse-grained heuristic applied by S-Alg that can be improved.

 C-Alg reports the expected result in 48 benchmarks.
-Importantly, it correctly rejects one \gout{wand that is indeed not combinable}\gaurav{wand that indeed does not hold as a combinable wand}.
+Importantly, it correctly rejects one wand that indeed does not hold as a combinable wand.
 5 of the 8 false positives are identical to those for S-Alg.
 In the other three benchmarks, the wands still do hold as combinable wands, but further extensions to C-Alg are required to handle them due to technical challenges regarding predicate instances.
 Once these extensions have been implemented, C-Alg will be as precise as S-Alg, indicating that comparable program verifiers could switch to combinable wands to simply enable sound, flexible combinations with predicates.